allpix-squared/allpix-squared/src/modules/CSADigitizer/README.md

 * `krummenacher_current`: The feedback current setting of the CSA.
 Defaults to 20 nA.
 * `input_capacitance`: The input capacitance which comprises the capacitance of the detector, the capacitance of the feedback circuit, and any additional capacitance caused by parasitic effects.
 Defaults to 100 e-15 F.
 * `amp_output_capacitance`: The capacitance at the amplifier output.
 Defaults to 20 e-15 F.
-* `transconductance`: The transconductance of the first transistor of the CSA feedback circuit.
+* `transconductance`: The transconductance of the input transistor of the CSA core amplifier.
 Defaults to 50e-6 C/s/V.
 * `weak_inversion_slope`: The weak inversion slope.
 Defaults to 1.5.
 * `temperature`: Defaults to 293.15K.